AnjaliPeter/DressOwn.hub/README.md

 # Signup / Signin

 *** Account registration is mandatory for new users to access the exclusive features such as select design, create design and stitch design

 How to register a DressOwn.hub account :-

 Register as a Designer :
-  Step 1: Click " Signup " to get a signup form.
+  Step 1: Click " Signup " to get a signup form
-  Step 2: Enter your name and a valid E-mail address Step 3: Select your designation as " Designer "
+  Step 2: Enter your name and a valid E-mail address
+  Step 3: Select your designation as " Designer "
-  Step 4: Select " Stitching " as purpose of registration Step 5: Set a strong password for your account
+  Step 4: Select " Stitching " as purpose of registration
+  Step 5: Set a strong password for your account
-  Step 6: Provide a phone number for recovery purposes of your account Step 7: By clicking SignUp button, your details will be validated by DressOwn.hub Step 8: You will be directed to the SignIn page once your account is validated Step 9: You can now signin with your E-mail address and password
+  Step 6: Provide a phone number for recovery purposes of your account
+  Step 7: By clicking SignUp button, your details will be validated by DressOwn.hub
+  Step 8: You will be directed to the SignIn page once your account is validated
+  Step 9: You can now signin with your E-mail address and password

 Register as a Customer :